bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2022-12-14-newsletter.md

 - [Bitcoin Core #25934][] adds an optional `label` argument to the `listsinceblock` RPC.
-Only transactions matching the label will be returned when a label is specified.
+Only transactions matching the label will be returned when a label is specified. {% assign timestamp="1:16:24" %}

-- [LND #7159][] updates the `ListInvoiceRequest` and `ListPaymentsRequest` RPCs with new `creation_date_start` and `creation_date_end` fields that can be used to filter out invoices and payments before or after the indicated date and time.
+- [LND #7159][] updates the `ListInvoiceRequest` and `ListPaymentsRequest` RPCs with new `creation_date_start` and `creation_date_end` fields that can be used to filter out invoices and payments before or after the indicated date and time. {% assign timestamp="1:17:10" %}

 - [LDK #1835][] adds a fake Short Channel IDentifier (SCID) namespace for intercepted HTLCs, enabling Lightning Service Providers (LSPs) to create a [just-in-time][topic jit routing]